 - Researchers may use one box of materials and only one folder from that box at one time.
 Materials used may not be rearranged by the researcher and are to be kept in the original order in which they are received.
 Materials may not be leaned on, written on, folder, or handled in any way likely to damage them.
 In certain instances the use of cotton gloves may be required.

 - Eating, drinking, and smoking are prohibited in the Archives.

 - No materials from the collection may be reproduced in any form for public or commercial use without prior written permission from the Archivist.
 Supplying of a photocopy is not an authorization to publish.

 All copies of items in the Archives' collection will be approved and made by the Archives staff.
 Charges are $.50 per page, plus postage (if appropriate).
 The Archivist may deny a request to photocopy material based on the size, age, and/or fragility of the item.
 Requests for materials and photocopies must be made before 3:30 P.M.
 It is understood that all photocopies are to be used in accordance with U.S. Copyright Law.
 Permission to quote or exhibit a photocopy or photograph does not convey permission to reproduce or publish an item or to quote from unpublished materials.
 Requests for permission to reproduce, publish, exhibit, or quote must be submitted in writing to the Archivist.

-The proper citation of archival or manuscript collections held by this repository: Name/Title of item, Collection name and number, Virginia Theological Seminary Archives, Alexandria, Virginia.
+The proper citation of archival or manuscript collections held by this repository: Name/Title of item, Collection name and number, box and folder no., Virginia Theological Seminary Archives, Alexandria, Virginia.